-Climate Centre partner scientist’s international award for ‘outstanding service’18/04/2018 - by the Climate Centre
+Climate Centre partner scientist’s international award for ‘outstanding service’

 The World Meteorological Organization (WMO) last week gave the 2018 Commission on Climatology Award for Outstanding Service to Simon Mason – Chief Climate Scientist at the International Research Institute for Climate and Society (IRI).